-People were supported to engage in activities that reflected their interests and supported their physical and mental well-being.

-People using the service and their relatives knew how to raise a concern or make a complaint.
-There was a transparent complaints system in place and complaints were responded to appropriately.

-Is the service well-led?
+People were supported to engage in activities that reflected their interests and supported their physical and mental well-being.Supported their relatives and supported their physical and mental well-being.People using the service and their relatives knew how to raise a concern or make a complaint.
+There was a transparent complaints system in place and complaints were responded to appropriately.GoodIs the service well-led?
+This service was well-led.For a timely manner.GoodA registered manager was in post and they were active and visible in the home.

-Good

-This service was well-led.

-There were effective systems in place to monitor the quality and safety of the service and actions completed in a timely manner.

-A registered manager was in post and they were active and visible in the home.
 They worked alongside staff and offered regular support and guidance.
-They monitored the quality and culture of the service and responded swiftly to any concerns or areas for improvement.

-People living in the home, their relatives and staff were confident in the management of the home.
+They monitored the quality and culture of the service and responded swiftly to any concerns or areas for improvement.People living in the home, their relatives and staff were confident in the management of the home.
 They were supported and encouraged to provide feedback about the service and it was used to drive continuous improvement.

-Rose Cottage Woodford Detailed findings
+Southleigh Detailed findings